Lourencom/Lourencom.github.io/content/authors/admin/_index.md

     url: https://www.cam.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include deep learning, algorithms, compilers.
+bio:

 # Interests to show in About widget
 interests:
-  - Machine Learning
-  - Algorithms
-  - Compilers
   - Geometric Deep Learning
-  - Computational Biology
-  - Computational Statistics
+  - Machine Learning Systems
-  - Algorithmic Reasoning
+  - Neural Algorithmic Reasoning

 # Education to show in About widget
 education: